 You can read more about National Family Meals Month here.

 Many recipes that I’ve seen on Pinterest just call for way too many eggs that will leave you disappointed.
-Try it my way and you’ll never go back!
+Try it this way and you’ll never go back to rubbery/overly eggy quiche!

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!